macbeth/comfyui-truenas/README.md

 You can run container with lower version than HOST. repository of the images is here : https://hub.docker.com/r/tommasopiantanida/comfyui-truenas

+## Known Issues
+At the moment the configuration of the listening port isn't working.

 ## References

 Based on the work of